antarctica/surveying-the-deep/README.md

 # Surveying the Deep: A Review of Computer Vision in the Benthos

 This repository hosts the code used to reproduce figures found in the paper _Surveying the Deep: A Review of Computer Vision in the Benthos_ (Trotter _et al._ 2025). **TODO: Link when public**.
 For this paper, two figures (Figure 1 and Figure 7) were generated programmatically.
-This is provided here for reproducibility purposes.
+The code is provided here for reproducibility purposes.

 ## Instructions
 To reproduce the aformentioned figures, please follow these steps.